RomaTeng/EKF-SLAM-on-Manifold/README.md

 __UNDER CONSTRUCTION, COMING SOON__

-This repository is for "Convergence and Consistency for a Lie Group based 3D EKF SLAM" submitted to RA-L and ICRA 2017.
+This repository is for "Convergence and Consistency Analysis for a Lie Group based 3D EKF SLAM" submitted to RA-L and ICRA 2017.

 This is a joint work by Teng Zhang, [Kanzhi Wu](http://kanzhi.me/), Jingwei Song, Shoudong Huang and Gamini Dissanayake.